ChatGPT $100/mo

 It is the strongest default for strategy, writing, analysis, research, and messy executive work.

-Use it for implementation work that needs to touch real files, reason across a codebase, and verify its own changes.
+Use it for implementation work that needs deeper reasoning across real files, careful edits, and verification.

-This is the model you route routine work to so your strongest models stay focused on expensive thinking.
+This is the model you route everyday production work to so your strongest models stay focused on expensive judgment.

 Use it for polished visual assets, realistic concepts, product imagery, and design inspiration.